saify96/reading-notes/class01.md

 ### The first question is : Who might be visiting your site?
 ### Every website should be designed for the target audience.

+--
+--
+## Java Script
+### A script is a series of instructions that a computer can follow to achieve a goal.
+### The computer will follow your script step by step.
+### Before you write the script, You need to set your goal by :
+    - DEFINE THE GOAL
+    - DESIGN THE SCRIPT
+    - CODE EACH STEP
+### How a browser interprets the HTML code?
+    - Receive the html code.
+    - Creats a model and stores it.
+    - Shows the page on screen.
+### When the browser comes across a <script> element, it stops to load the script and then checks to see if it needs to do anything.
+### It is best to write the js extrnally.